 What is Marketing Operations?

 Marketing operations is a broad term used to describe the end-to-end management and optimization of a business’ marketing processes.
 Marketing operations professionals leverage data, analytics, infrastructure, best practices, and business processes to support and execute the organization’s overall marketing strategy.

 Businesses with solid marketing operations can consistently execute efficient, effective marketing campaigns at scale while delivering measurable results.

-While the chief marketing officer (CMO) is ultimately responsible for marketing operations, many modern B2B organizations have a dedicated chief marketing technologist (CMT) — or similar title — to oversee the operations function.
+While the chief marketing officer (CMO) is ultimately responsible for marketing operations, many modern B2B organizations have a dedicated marketing technologist — or similar title — to oversee the operations function.
 Their paramount responsibility is ensuring marketing technology’s alignment with business goals.

 The marketing operations department has a wide range of responsibilities to deliver the best possible results from every marketing investment.
 Here are a marketing operations team’s core functions: